cenciati/fastapi-blog/docs/pull_request_template.md

+## What is the scope of this change?

 ## Describe your changes

+## Does this change affect any open issues?

+## Are there any breaking changes?

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code